Temple architecture (LDS Church): Manhattan New York Temple

-The Manhattan New York Temple (119) was adapted from an existing stake center building—which stands at the intersection of West 65th Street, Broadway, and Columbus Avenue, and is across the street from the Lincoln Center—into the temple.
-The original building was dedicated by Spencer W. Kimball in May 1975 and houses a public affairs office on the second floor and a chapel on the third floor.
+The Manhattan New York Temple (119) was adapted from an existing stake center building, which stands at the intersection of West 65th Street, Broadway, and Columbus Avenue, and is across the street from Lincoln Center.
+The original building was dedicated by Spencer W. Kimball in May 1975; it houses a public affairs office on the second floor and a chapel on the third floor.

 The temple occupies parts of the first floor and all of the fourth, fifth, and sixth floors of the building.
 The interiors of these floors were completely renovated.
-The walls were soundproofed so traffic noise would not interrupt temple patrons.
-The total floor area for the temple part of the building is 20630 sqft, with two progressive ordinance rooms and two sealing rooms.
-Unlike many of the smaller temples built since the pilot program, the ordinance rooms are perpendicular to each other to adapt to the size limitations of the building.
-The cornerstone containing the year of dedication, commonly found on the outside facade of most temples, is located in the interior lobby next to the elevator which leads to the chapel portion of the building.
-Inside the temple, beehives are carved into the molding, and door handles that look like the Statue of Liberty torch are found throughout.
-Paintings on the walls of many of the rooms depict scenes from nature.
+The walls were soundproofed so that traffic noise would not interrupt temple patrons.
+The total floor area of the temple portion of the building is 20630 sqft, with two progressive ordinance rooms and two sealing rooms.
+Unlike many smaller temples built since the pilot program, the ordinance rooms are perpendicular to each other to accommodate the limited size of the building.
+The cornerstone containing the year of dedication—found on the facade of most temples—is located in the interior lobby next to the elevator that leads to the chapel.
+Inside the temple, beehives are carved into the molding, and door handles resembling the Statue of Liberty's torch are found throughout the building.
+Paintings on the walls of many rooms depict scenes from nature.

-After the dedication, a special ceremony was held and a time capsule was placed in the cornerstone.
-Memorabilia such as a copy of the New York Times and LDS Church memorabilia such as a set of scriptures, a handkerchief used during the dedication ceremony, and sheet music, were placed inside.
-A steeple and statue of the angel Moroni would be added to the building in the fall.
-On October 9, 2004, thousands of people came to watch the ten-foot statue be placed on top of the steeple.
+After the temple's dedication, a special ceremony was held and a time capsule was placed into the cornerstone.
+The capsule's contents included secular memorabilia, such as a copy of the New York Times, and LDS Church memorabilia—such as a set of scriptures, a handkerchief used during the dedication ceremony, and sheet music.
+A steeple and a statue of the Angel Moroni would be added to the building that autumn.
+On October 9, 2004, thousands of people visited to watch the ten-foot statue be placed on top of the steeple.

-In a local church conference on November 12, 2006, it was officially announced that the fourth floor, which formerly housed classrooms and offices associated with the third-floor chapel and the old stake center, would be converted to become part of the temple.
-This construction was completed during the maintenance closing in August 2007.
-The temple baptistry continues to occupy part of the first floor of the building, and the rest of the temple occupies all of the fourth, fifth, and sixth floors.
+In a local LDS Church conference on November 12, 2006, it was officially announced that the temple's fourth floor, which formerly housed classrooms and offices associated with the third-floor chapel and the old stake center, would be converted into part of the temple.
+This construction was completed during the temple's maintenance closure in August 2007.
+The temple baptistery continues to occupy part of the first floor of the building, and the rest of the temple occupies all of the fourth, fifth, and sixth floors.
 The third floor is a chapel for local congregations, and the second floor houses a public affairs office and a Family History Center.
-Clothing rental facilities are located on the fourth floor.
-The Family History Center that was located in the building prior to the construction of the temple was one of the most-used centers in the world.
+(The Family History Center that was located in the building before temple adaptation was one of the most-used such centers in the world.)
+The fourth floor includes clothing rental facilities.